W. A. Porter Collegiate Institute: Overview

 Historically, admissions to SATEC @ Porter Collegiate are competitive and based on three factors: the entrance test, which is held each December, the student's Ontario grade 7 final report card, and the extra-curricular and leadership supplementary application.
 Along with this, applicants must bring a $10 fee and photo identification to the test.
 Students are ranked based on all three factors, and those at the top of the ranking are admitted first, whereas students who are not accepted may be placed on a waiting list if deemed necessary by school administration.

 As of 2022, SATEC has switched to an essay-only system, as a requirement to enter their STEAM (Science, Technology, Engineering, Art, Mathematics) program.
 If an essay qualifies, a participant is entered into a lottery, where entrants are picked at random.

 SATEC/Porter is regarded as a magnet school by the school board because of its strong technology program and its policies.
 It is a CISCO regional academy with certification in CISCO Networking and A+ Computer Service Technician Certification for the senior program.
 It has been named “Best For Technology” every year since 2006 among the secondary schools of Toronto.
 Along with R. H. King Academy, it is one of the few schools to have uniform policies and to accept students out of area.

 The school offers two Specialist High Skills Major (SHSM) programs: ICT (Information and Communication Technology) and the Environment.
 In each program, students are required to complete a set number of courses, including a two-credit co-op course, along with obtaining industry standard certification.
 The first graduates from SATEC/Porter with the Specialist High Skills Major accreditation were the Class of 2011.

-Facility

-W. A. Porter currently sits on 14.9 acres in a two-storey building.
-Unlike Winston Churchill Collegiate Institute and West Hill Collegiate Institute which were both designed by Harold Carter, the academic areas and gymnatorium layout are the shape of a backward letter L. Other features include a 500-seat auditorium, library resource centre, three gymnasiums, a weight room, cafeteria, technical-vocational shops and a six-lane pool located at the eastern corner of the school.
-There are 15 fire exits.

-During the summer months, the YMCA leases out the school and operates children's camps with the school's facilities.

 In January 2016, the TDSB released a list of schools which needed major repairs ranked by the province in "critical" condition.
 SATEC/Porter, built in 1956, was ranked 26th of 136 in the repair backlog list at 96.09%.